Michael Stanley: Television and radio

-Stanley was the co-host of PM Magazine on WJW Channel 8 from 1987 to 1990 and its follow-up Cleveland Tonight until 1991.
+Stanley was the co-host of PM Magazine on WJW Channel 8 from 1987 to 1990 and its follow-up, Cleveland Tonight, until 1991.
 He also appeared on The Drew Carey Show, playing himself.

-Following a short stint on Cleveland radio station WMMS, from 1990 until a few weeks before his death in 2021, Stanley was the afternoon drive disc jockey for classic rock radio station WNCX, in Cleveland.
+Following a short stint on Cleveland radio station WMMS, from 1990 until a few weeks before he died in 2021, Stanley was the afternoon drive disc jockey for classic rock radio station WNCX, in Cleveland.

-In 1993 he appeared on the Howard Stern Radio Show during one of his Birthday Shows, and played Rosewood Bitters with Joe Walsh live.
+In 1993, he appeared on the Howard Stern Radio Show during one of his Birthday Shows and played Rosewood Bitters with Joe Walsh live.

 Later musical career

-In addition to his broadcasting career, after the breakup of the Michael Stanley Band, Stanley continued to write songs, record, and perform with bands (often with some former members of MSB) including Michael Stanley and Friends, the Ghost Poets, the Resonators, and Midlife Chryslers.
-In 2019, he estimated that the Resonators played about 25 shows per year, many of them in Northeast Ohio but also "from the East Coast to Atlanta to St. Louis."
-He released about sixteen more albums on Razor & Tie or his own label, Line Level.
+In addition to his broadcasting career, after the breakup of the Michael Stanley Band, Stanley continued to write songs, record, and perform with bands (often with some former members of MSB), including Michael Stanley and Friends, the Ghost Poets, the Resonators, and Midlife Chryslers.
+In 2019, he estimated that the Resonators played about 25 shows yearly, many in Northeast Ohio but also "from the East Coast to Atlanta to St. Louis."
+He released about sixteen more albums on Razor & Tie or his label, Line Level.

 Personal life

-Stanley was married four times: to Libby Hill Blake, a teacher, from 1970 to 1990, when they divorced; to Mary McCrone, a television producer, for eight years until they divorced in about 2000; to Denise Skinner, a former marketing staffer, from 2002 until her death of cancer in 2011; and to her best friend, Ilsa Glanzberg, an elementary school instructional aide, from 2017 until his death in 2021.
+Stanley was married four times: to Libby Hill Blake, a teacher, from 1970 to 1990, when they divorced; to Mary McCrone, a television producer, for eight years until they divorced in about 2000; to Denise Skinner, a former marketing staffer, from 2002 until her death of cancer in 2011; and to her best friend, Ilsa Glanzberg, an elementary school instructional aide, from 2017 until he died in 2021.
 He had twin daughters, Anna and Sarah, born in 1974, and five grandchildren.

-Health, and death
+Health and death

 Stanley had a first heart attack in 1991, at age 43.
 In 2017, he was diagnosed with prostate cancer.
-Later that year he suffered a second heart attack and underwent quadruple bypass surgery.
+Later that year, he suffered a second heart attack and underwent quadruple bypass surgery.

 Stanley died in his sleep on March 5, 2021, after suffering for seven months with lung cancer.